Ronda Rousey: SmackDown Women's Champion; storyline with Shayna Baszler (2022–2023)

-Storyline with Shayna Baszler and first retirement (2023)

-After a brief hiatus, Rousey returned on the February 10 episode of SmackDown to help Shayna Baszler attack Liv Morgan and Tegan Nox, officially beginning an alliance between the two.
+After a brief hiatus, Rousey returned on the February 10, 2023 episode of SmackDown to help Shayna Baszler attack Liv Morgan and Tegan Nox, officially beginning an alliance between the two.
 On Night 2 of WrestleMania 39, Rousey and Baszler won the women's WrestleMania Showcase fatal four-way tag team match despite Rousey barely being involved in the match due to a fractured elbow.
 As part of the 2023 WWE Draft, Rousey and Baszler were drafted to the Raw brand as a team.
 On the May 29 episode of Raw, Rousey and Baszler won a fatal four-way tag team match for the vacant WWE Women's Tag Team Championship; Rousey also became the eighth WWE Women's Triple Crown Champion in the process.
 On the June 23 episode of SmackDown, Rousey and Baszler defeated Alba Fyre and Isla Dawn to unify the WWE and NXT Women's Tag Team Championships, with the latter retired in the process.
 At Money in the Bank, Rousey and Baszler lost the tag team title to Liv Morgan and Raquel Rodriguez when Baszler turned on her, ending their reign at 32 days.
 Rousey lost to Baszler at SummerSlam in an MMA Rules match by technical submission, a match that was panned by fans.

-This was Rousey's first WWE loss by submission (even though she actually didn't tap out).
-After the match, it was reported that she was leaving WWE, however, this was not confirmed and she was listed on the active roster page on WWE.com until October 28 when she was moved to the alumni section.
+Following her match at SummerSlam, it was reported that Rousey was leaving WWE.
+This was confirmed on October 28 when she was moved to the alumni section of WWE.com.
 Just prior on her Instagram on October 11, Rousey said she had retired.
 During the promotion of her first autobiography, Rousey criticized her time in WWE and Vince McMahon.
-She also pointed that she retired due the number of concussions she had during her time as an MMA fighter.
+She also pointed that she retired due to the number of concussions she had sustained during her time as an MMA fighter.

-Independent circuit and second retirement (2023)
+Independent circuit (2023)

-On October 26, 2023, Rousey came out of retirement, teaming with Marina Shafir to defeat her trainer Brian Kendrick and Taya Valkyrie at a Lucha VaVoom event.

-On October 28, Wrestling Revolver (REVOLVER) announced that Rousey would be making her REVOLVER debut on November 16 at their Unreal event in Los Angeles, California.
-At the event, she and Shafir wrestled the team of Athena and Billie Starkz to a no contest.
-The following night during the ROH Honor Club TV tapings, Rousey made her Ring of Honor (ROH) debut, where she and Shafir defeated Athena and Starkz in a rematch.

-In September 2025, Rousey confirmed that she had officially retired from professional wrestling.
+After leaving WWE, Rousey wrestled two matches on the independent circuit in Los Angeles in 2023.
+Teaming with her friend Marina Shafir, she defeated Brian Kendrick and Taya Valkyrie at a Lucha VaVoom event on October 27, 2023, and wrestled Athena and Billie Starkz to a no contest on November 16 in the main event of The Wrestling Revolver's "Unreal 2023" pay-per-view.

+Ring of Honor / All Elite Wrestling (2023, 2026)

+On November 23, 2023, Rousey and Marina Shafir debuted in Ring of Honor (ROH), defeating Athena and Billie Starkz in a tag team match that aired on ROH Honor Club TV.
+After her ROH appearance, Rousey stated that she was not interested in a full-time return but did not rule out an occasional match.

+On March 15, 2026, Rousey made her debut for ROH's sister promotion All Elite Wrestling (AEW) at the Revolution pay-per-view, where she confronted "Timeless" Toni Storm who had just defeated Shafir.

 Other ventures

-In January 2022, Rousey was among the top 20 richest MMA fighters with US$12 million net worth.
-She was the only woman in the top 20.